JonkopingJoe/Game-of-Chance/README.md

 # Open Source Licence Declaration

 This project uses Pygame, which is a set of Python modules designed for writing video games.
 Pygame is licensed under the GNU Lesser General Public License (LGPL).
-For more details on the license, see: https://www.pygame.org/docs/license.html
+For more details on the license, see: https://www.pygame.org/wiki/about and https://www.gnu.org/licenses/lgpl-3.0.html.